 A Channel 5 spokesman said the station was "surprised and disappointed" by the decision, adding: More than 1.3 million viewers watched the series but the BSC have based their decision on just six complaints - representing a minute

 percentage of those who watched.
 It seems unfair in the extreme to single out Channel 5 for showing this type of material when similar programming can be frequently found on ITV and Channel 4.

 Can't Make British Porn

-the BBFC are still unable to pass gay videos filmed in the UK which contain clear sight of anal penetration when more than two people are present in frame.
-However, provided that the distributor can give a written assurance that the video was filmed outside
+advisors, the BBFC are still unable to pass gay videos filmed in the UK which contain clear sight of anal penetration when more than two people are present in frame.
+However, provided that the distributor can give a written assurance that the video

 Obviously, evidence in the video itself will be considered.
 For example, a group of men having sex in a room overlooking the Houses of Parliament or Trafalgar Square would not be acceptable regardless of any assurances from the distributor!

 However, until such time as the law in the UK changes, the BBFC will still require cuts to sight of gay anal penetration where more than two men are on screen if the scene was filmed in the UK.
 Not to do so would breach the guidelines on not allowing

 depictions of illegal activities and would constitute incontestable evidence of an offence being committed under the 1967 Sexual Offences Act.